 - 6.8A If the FCA intends to publish a decision notice, it will give advance notice of its intention to the person to whom the decision notice is given and to any third party to whom a copy of the notice is given.
-The FCA will consider any representations made, but will normally - of the notice is given.
 The FCA will consider any representations made, but will normally not decide against publication solely because it is claimed that publication could have a negative impact on a person's reputation.
 The FCA will also not decide against publication solely because a person asks for confidentiality when they refer a matter to the Tribunal. - Publication will generally include placing the decision notice or final notice on the FCA website and this will often be accompanied by a press release.
 The FCA will also consider what information about the matter should be included on the Financial Services Register.
-Additional guidance on the FCA's approach to the publication of information on the - Additional guidance on the FCA's approach to the publication of information on the Financial Services Register in certain specific types of cases is set out at the end of this chapter. - However, as required by the Act (see paragraph 6.7 above), the FCA will not publish information if publication of it would, in its opinion, be unfair to the person in respect of whom the action is taken or prejudicial to the interests of consumers, or detrimental to the stability of the UK financial system.
+Additional guidance on the FCA's approach to the publication of information on the Financial Services Register in certain specific types of cases is set out at the end of this chapter. - However, as required by the Act (see paragraph 6.7 above), the FCA will not publish information if publication of it would, in its opinion, be unfair to the person in respect of whom the action is taken or prejudicial to the interests of consumers, or detrimental to the stability of the UK financial system.
 It may make that decision where, for example, publication could damage market confidence or undermine market integrity in a way that could be damaging to the interests of consumers. - Publishing notices is important to ensure the transparency of FCA decision-making; it informs the public and helps to maximise the deterrent effect of enforcement action.
 The FCA will upon request review warning notice statements, decision notices, final notices and related press releases that are published on the FCA's website.
 The FCA will determine at that time whether continued publication is appropriate, or whether notices and publicity should be removed or amended. - 6.10A In carrying out its review the FCA will consider all relevant factors.
-In particular, the FCA will take into account: - the seriousness of the person's misconduct; - the nature of the action taken by the FCA and the level of any sanction imposed on the person; - whether the FCA has continuing concerns in respect of the person and any risk they might pose to the FCA's objectives;
+In particular, the FCA will take into account:

+the seriousness of the person's misconduct;

+- the nature of the action taken by the FCA and the level of any sanction imposed on the person; - whether the FCA has continuing concerns in respect of the person and any risk they might pose to the FCA's objectives;